Content marketing is not the same as sales. For one thing, the goals are different (awareness versus revenue). In addition, the techniques differ.

 Additionally, steer clear of jargon and lingo.
 Delete terms of art and any vague, tired expressions.
 Keep your language clear, clean, and vibrant.

 If you’d like some help trimming unnecessary words and tightening up your prose, the Hemingway App is free to use online.

 Eliminate the fluff.
-It’s true there’s some evidence to suggest longer pieces over 3,000 words in length rank higher in search results for competitive keywords than shorter pieces.
+It’s true there’s evidence to suggest longer content ranks higher in search results for competitive keywords than shorter pieces.
 However, don’t ramble just to hit a higher word count.
 It’s better to have a shorter piece that’s beautifully written, cohesive, succinct, and scannable.